 - This is for Measles, Mumps, and Rubella.
 Again, these are less common in the States than they are in other countries, but if you are infected, the diseases can cause severe illness or even death.
 The MMR vaccine is good for 20 years.

 Have you been vaccinated for travel?
 Have you or anyone you know gotten sick because they didn’t know they needed vaccinations?

-*All the information above was found on the CDC and WHO websites, as well as from pharmacists and travel immunization nurses.
-Please check with your doctor or health care professional for further information and to find out what’s best for you.
+*All the information above was found on the CDC and WHO websites, as well as licensed pharmacists and travel immunization nurses.
+Please check with your doctor or health care professional for further information and to find out what’s best for you!

 Love this post?
 Pin it for later!